KBNLresearch/forensicImagingResources/doc/floppy-35.md

 ## Procedure for creating a disk image

 1. Connect the floppy disk drive to the right-hand USB connector on the write blocker.

-2. Make sure the floppy's square write-protection tab is set to "protected" (the hole in the corner of the disk must be uncovered):
+2. Make sure the floppy's write-protection tab is set to the "protected" position (the hole in the corner of the disk must be uncovered):

     ![](./img/write-protection.png)